ecl1ps/PSC/README.md

-# Poke Scanner
+# PokeScannerLS

 <a href="https://github.com/BrianEstrada/PokeScanner"><img src="https://github.com/loserskater/PSC/blob/master/app/src/main/res/mipmap-hdpi/ic_launcher.png?raw=true" align="left" hspace="10" vspace="0"></a>

-**Poke Scanner** is an Android scanning application dedicated to helping you locate Pokemons, Gyms and Pokestops in your area with Filter options and more.
+**PokeScannerLS** is an extension of the original [PokeScanner by BrianEstrada](https://github.com/BrianEstrada/PokeScanner).
+It is an Android scanning application dedicated to helping you locate Pokemons, Gyms and Pokestops in your area with Filter options and more.

 <br>